Jtfinlay/gatsby-blog/posts/aspnet-docker/aspnet-docker.md

 ![Visual Studio Installer 'modify' option](./installer-modify.PNG)

 Before we create or update our project, another required tool is [Docker for Windows](https://docs.docker.com/docker-for-windows/?install_site=vsonwin).
-Install it following their guidance, which today points to [Docker Hub](https://hub.docker.com/editions/community/docker-ce-desktop-windows).
+Install it following the guidance on the Docker for Windows site, which today points to [Docker Hub](https://hub.docker.com/editions/community/docker-ce-desktop-windows).

 During installation, we will configure Docker to use Windows containers instead of Linux.
 ASP.NET Core projects are cross-platform, so we can configure our project to run on either OS.
 It is simple to switch between Windows containers and Linux containers - we just need to access this option through the Docker settings once it has launched.